alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 6. Types of directives in Angular
 7. What is difference between Angular and AngularJS?
 8. What is virtual DOM in React?

+Azure
+1. What Azure services you have used?
+2. How to scale application?

 DevOps